openhab/org.openhab.binding.zwave/README.md

 ## When things don't go as planned

-Z-Wave is a complex protocol, and there are many manufacturers producing thousands of devices that are expected to interact seemlessly.
+Z-Wave is a complex protocol, and there are many manufacturers producing thousands of devices that are expected to interact seamlessly.
 In the most part, this does work as hoped, however there are always devices with bugs, or features that don't work as expected.
 When this happens, the debug logging from the binding is the key to understanding, and ultimately solving, any issues.

 When providing a debug log, provide the full log; don't filter anything out.
 Provide the log with plenty of context before and after the event you're trying to troubleshoot.
 Sometimes the root cause of the problem happens considerably beforehand.
 If the log file is too big to include in your forum post, place it on a file-sharing service, and include a link to the file in your post.